Scroll to

 Define potential relevance and impact of the sustainability risks based on factors such as business context, operation, financial performance etc.

-Invite department heads and senior management to assess and prioritize the likelihood and severity of each sustainability risks
+Invite department heads and senior management to assess and prioritize the likelihood and severity of each sustainability risk

 Review and monitor the identified issues with high-risk levels to develop or enhance risk management plans